rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

         image_version: latest # container image version
         <strong>a_b_deploy:
           a_weight: 80
-          b_weight: 20 # 20% of the traffic will be directed to 'b'
+          b_weight: 20 # 20% of the traffic will be directed to 'B'
           svc_name: pet-battle-b</strong>
         config_map: ...
   </code></pre></div>